quiltdata/quilt/docs/advanced-features/visualization.md

 We support visualization library `echarts` on Summary page using [`quilt_summarize.json`](../Catalog/Preferences.md#custom-overviews-for-buckets-folders)

-To draw chart you can provide JSON file which content will be treated as an [option parameter](https://echarts.apache.org/en/option.html) and set `"types"` property to `[ "echart" ]`
+To draw a chart you can provide a JSON file which content will be treated as an [option parameter](https://echarts.apache.org/en/option.html) and set `"types"` property to `[ "echart" ]`

 ```json
 // quilt_summarize.json